MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-automatic-page-refresh.md

 To clarify how these restrictions work, let's start with some background on capacities and workspaces.

 *Capacities* are an important Power BI concept.
 They represent a set of resources (storage, processor, and memory) that are used to host and deliver Power BI content.
-Capacities are either shared or dedicated.
+Capacities are either shared or reserved.
 A *shared capacity* is shared with other Microsoft customers.
-A *dedicated capacity* is fully committed to a single customer.
-For an introduction to dedicated capacities, see [Managing Premium capacities](../admin/service-premium-capacity-manage.md).
+A *reserved capacity* is reserved for a single customer.
+For an introduction to reserved capacities, see [Managing Premium capacities](../admin/service-premium-capacity-manage.md).

 In shared capacity, workloads run on computational resources shared with other customers.
 Because the capacity needs to share resources, limitations are imposed to ensure *fair play*, such as setting a maximum model size (1 GB) and maximum daily refresh frequency (eight times per day).